jhbryan0817-del/IoT_Beyond_Lab_Thermal_ML/README.md

 Hardware Rev 1.1 is derived from the GPL-3.0 [CrowdAware node](https://github.com/crowdaware-inno-wing-iot/crowdaware-node).
 Attribution and a copy of the applicable licence are retained in `Hardware/`.

+## About IoT Beyond Lab

+Established in September 2026, the team is based in Innovation Wing at the University of Hong Kong.
+The mission is to build and **deploy** different IoT applications that will leave a lasting impact, hence inspiring the name "IoT Beyond Lab".
+Other than this thermal ML project, the team also partners with Chulalongkorn University (CSII) in Thailand to develop IoT-based solutions that mitigates flood-induced disaster impact.